Special Dolphin Watch Alliance Trip14th December 2017 | Mario Passoni

 Join a 7-night dive trip aboard Scubaspa Yang and discover the beauty that only the Maldives can offer!

-Moreover, Angela, Marcus and Sina, three dolphin experts from Dolphin Watch Alliance, will be aboard with you in order to help you approach these charismatic animals.
+Moreover, Angela and Marcus, two dolphin experts from Dolphin Watch Alliance, will be aboard with you in order to help you approach these charismatic animals.
 With their help, you’ll be able to satisfy all your curiosities about dolphins!

 Sign up and learn more about dolphins!